geertmeersman/nexxtender/README.md

 ### Notes

 - The `charger_id` is passed via the `${friendly_name}` substitution and is hardcoded per ESP device.
 - HTTP requests include an `x-api-key` header for basic authentication.
+Make sure to store it in your secrets.
 - All communication is controlled by the `g_http_post_enabled` global boolean.

 ## Contributing